pdombrza/simple-raytracer/README.md

 ### The future
 Stuff i may want to add in the future:
 * multithreading - done
-* Render to window instead of a bitmap file - in progress
+* Render to window instead of a bitmap file - done
 * CUDA
 * light sources
 * textures